There are three routes you can take to travel from Chiang Mai to Kanchanaburi:

 Route 1: Travel Direct from Chiang Mai to Kanchanaburi

 The only way you can travel direct from Chiang Mai to Kanchanaburi is by bus.
-The Sasanan Transport Company operates one direct bus service a day all the way to Kanchanaburi which you can book online.
+The Sasanan Transport Company operates two direct bus services a day all the way to Kanchanaburi which you can book online.

-- The journey by bus is scheduled to take 10 hours 30 minutes.
+- The journey by bus is scheduled to take from 11 hours to 11 hours 30 minutes.

 - All bus services have an on board toilet.